bahrmichael/bahrmichael.github.io/_posts/2022-01-06-point-in-time-scheduler.md

 You may abort messages up until the last moment.
 Please note that this is on a best effort basis, and messages may already be in flight if you abort it within the last seconds (REST) or minutes (SQS).

+The scheduler is currently located in AWS' us-east-1, and will soon be available in other AWS regions as well.
+In case of an outage, you may not be able to schedule new messages for a while.
+Already scheduled messages will keep the at-least-once delivery guarantee.
+They will arrive at your endpoint as things recover.

 ## Service Limits

 There are soft and hard limits.
 If you want to raise a soft limit, [please send a request](https://zipmessage.com/gwcyvrb1).